2.2.5.4.3 Variable-Length Data Types

 LONGLEN_TYPE

-Nullable values are returned by using the INTNTYPE, BITNTYPE, FLTNTYPE, GUIDTYPE, MONEYNTYPE, and DATETIMNTYPE tokens which will use the length byte to specify the length of the value or GEN_NULL as appropriate.
+Nullable values are returned by using the INTNTYPE, BITNTYPE, FLTNTYPE, GUIDTYPE, MONEYNTYPE, and DATETIMNTYPE tokens that use the length byte to specify the length of the value or GEN_NULL as appropriate.

 There are two types of variable-length data types.
 These are real variable-length data types, like char and binary, and nullable data types, which have either a normal fixed length that corresponds to their type or to a special length if null.